marta-opalinska/Tactico/README.md

 ![image info](./documentation/class_diagram_with_categories.png)
 *Fig.1.
 A detailed view of the framework architecture.*

-The detailed code documentation can be found in ***documentation\html\index.html***.
-In there, all classes with their methods and fields are thoroughly explained.
+After cloning the repository, the detailed code documentation can be found in ***documentation\html\index.html***.
+All classes with their methods and fields are thoroughly explained in there.

 As shown in the above diagram, numerous classes are involved in the framework.
 Below you will find a general explanation of each of them.